 - 21 days for Books/New Books/CDs/Magazines/Nonfiction DVDs/Holiday Books/Sewing Machines/Telescope

-Branford residents may also request up to 6 items each month from other libraries through Interlibrary Loan.
-Most items may be renewed except for Museum Passes, Hot Reels and Hot Picks.
-You may renew online, in person or by calling 203.488.144. ext.
+Branford residents may also request up to 5 items each month from other non-LION libraries through Interlibrary Loan.
+Most items may be renewed except for Museum Passes.
+You may renew online, in person or by calling 203.488.1441 ext.
 318.

 Fines & Fees

 Blackstone Library is fine free for Blackstone-owned items.
-The library will still have due dates and will automatically extend renewals if there are no holds on an item.
+The library’s items will still have due dates and will automatically renew twice if there are no holds on an item.
 If an item is lost or damaged, a replacement fee will be added to your account.

 There are also no late fees for downloadable items since they are returned automatically.
 Please note that other libraries have different fine schedules and you will be responsible for those fines if your items are returned late.